RISC-KC/basic_rv32s/guidelines/development_log.md

 Since the cache knows when the flush has finished, Write Done was connected from the Data Cache, and since PC_Stall will likely still be useful in the pipeline, I left it in place.
 I haven’t yet verified behavior after modifying with the reference code.

-Oh—it worked… the issue was Verilog’s “=”… What a relief.
+Oh—it worked... the issue was Verilog’s “=”...
+What a relief.
 It wasn’t that I was missing something bigger; it was a mistake from not being fluent enough with Verilog.
 With this, the read_done signal goes away.

 And if PC_Stall goes into the PCC, then Write Done is no longer needed by the PCC, but it remained in the diagram—so I removed it.